 Adults Need Nurturing Too

-Bible Study: During the Easter season we will explore the appointed text for each Sunday, along with Pastors Herr and Eckman, seeking to understand how they might be a faith resource to us in this challenging time.
-As we cannot come together in person at the church just now, we will convene online, using ZOOM, each Wednesday morning at 10 AM.
+BIBLE STUDY: We explore the appointed text for each Sunday, seeking to understand how they might be a faith resource to us in this challenging time.
+We convene online, using ZOOM, each Wednesday morning at 10 AM.